xcuadrado/api/README.md

 * `gtin` are the Global Trade Item Numbers (GTINs).
 GTINs include UPC, EAN (in Europe), JAN (in Japan), and ISBN; Example: "8808992787426".
 Type `String`.

+* `discount_absolute` shows that there is an absolute discount on a product.
+For example a 2.00 Euro discount.
+Type `Float`.

+* `discount_percentage` shows that there is a relative discount of x-percent of the original price.
+Type `Float`.
+For example `9.5` would equal a discount of 9.5% of the original product price.

 ### API Endpoint for a single product.